What can Intercom's £100M bet teach PE Operators?.

 2. Product Features (The Intercom Play) — Building AI directly into revenue-generating features.
 The key question: does your company have the resources to build proprietary AI, or should you integrate existing capabilities while maintaining security compliance?

 3. Software Development Lifecycle — AI for code generation, testing automation, and product roadmaps.
-This is where smaller teams can achieve outsized productivity gains without massive capital investment.
+Smaller teams can punch well above their weight here without massive capital investment.

 4. Operational Efficiency — Sales, marketing, finance — every function benefits from AI automation.
 Often the fastest path to margin improvement for PE-backed companies, though tool proliferation requires careful governance.